-Rancheria Falls Trail is a 1.6 mile lightly trafficked out and back trail located near Shaver Lake, CA that features a waterfall and is good for all skill levels.
+Rancheria Falls Trail is a 1.6 mile lightly trafficked out and back trail located near Shaver Lake, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail.

 The first right about 1 mile after the China Peak Ski Resort (previously known as Sierra Summit) If you pass the Kokanee Work Camp, you have gone too far.
 Once you turn around, the trail sign is visable and hids the 8S31 road sign.
 It's about 1.3mi on a dirt road that ends with parking and a restroom.

 Easy hike with nice views, and a lot of bees.
 There is parking and a restroom right at the trailhead.
 The road up is a little bumpy but not too bad.
 My dog loved it :)